Student Conduct FAQ: For Faculty & Staff

 How can I report a policy violation or incident?

 An Incident Report can be submitted by any member of the campus community.
-To access the form and submit a report visit the Student Conduct main page for reporting options and forms or contact the Student Conduct Office office at (610) 683-1320.
-Please note that there are separate processes for student conduct and academic dishonesty.
+To access the form and submit a report visit the Student Conduct main page for reporting options and forms or contact the Dean of Students Office at (610) 683-1320.
+Please note that there are separate processes for student conduct incidents and academic dishonesty.
 In order to pursue a conduct violation against a student a written report must be submitted.

 Isn't going through the local court and going through the student conduct process the same thing?

 No. The university addresses cases involving violations of KU policy.
 The court system adjudicates cases involving violations of law.
 Depending on circumstances, students may have to go through one channel or the other.
 In some cases, they may be subject to both.
 Regardless, both systems are separate and distinct form one another; an outcome in one process does not equate to the same outcome in the other process.

 Can I serve as an advocate or counsel to a student going through the student conduct process?

 Yes.
 An advocate can be a non-involved student, faculty member, or administrative staff member.
 The Respondent may also bring an attorney at their own expense to serve as their advocate in lieu of a community member.